Heston Blumenthal’s Dinner at Mandarin Oriental Knightsbridge, London- 12 pm booking

 This was my second time dining at Dinner, and for good reason.
 Heston is an infamous English Chef who specialises in out-of-the-ordinary dishes.
 He often cooks using long-forgotten dishes from antiquated cookbooks.
 Many of which date back 400-600 years ago and is fond of Offal and the nose to tail movement.

 Heston is famous for tv shows where he introduced the layman to molecular cooking, using nitrogen for example.
 His signature restaurant has a couple of Michelin stars and is booked out three months in advance.
 Believe me, I should know!
 I spent 4 nights in a row calling their booking number to get a table, to no avail.
-I sat on the waiting list for 3 months before giving up and booking another lunch date at his London restaurant Dinner.
-Sure, I had eaten there before, but it was amazing the first time, and the menu had changed slightly.
-So I was still somewhat happy with that.
+Then I sat on the waiting list for 3 months before giving up.
+I instead booked this spot.

 The staff were attentive and well-trained in the menu and the wine list.
 The ambience of the restaurant was exactly as it was 2 years earlier when it first opened.
 I did notice more food tourists this time around.
-For once I wasnt the worst offender for taking photos of the food!
+For once I wasn’t the worst offender for taking photos of the food!